Greek vote fails to derail Europe's ECB-driven share rally

 "The real concern is that negotiations with Greece to soften austerity measures could prompt other euro zone countries to ask for the same."

-Among the top gainers, shares in Belgian supermarket group Delhaize rose 4.6 percent after the group posted better-than-expected sales for the fourth quarter.
+Bucking the trend on Monday, shares in Belgian supermarket group Delhaize rose 4.4 percent after the group posted better-than-expected sales for the fourth quarter.

-International Consolidated Airlines Group (IAG) rose 3.6 percent after Aer Lingus said it was considering an improved 1.36 billion euro ($1.5 billion) takeover proposal from the owner of British Airways.

-It is the third attempt by IAG to buy its Irish rival, which traders said makes strategic sense for the airline.
-Aer Lingus rose 1.5 percent.

-Today's European research round-up (Additional reporting by Francesco Canepa in London; Editing by Hugh Lawson)
+Today's European research round-up (Additional reporting by Angeliki Koutantou in Athens; Editing by Toby Chopra)

 * Indexes up: Dow 0.08 pct, S&P 0.17 pct, Nasdaq 0.16 pct (Updates to late afternoon)